 How it works

-There are three options for the Target impression share strategy, depending on where you want your ads to show: on the absolute top of the page, on the top of the page, or anywhere on the page of Google search results.
-Google Ads automatically sets your bids to show your ad, based on your placement settings.
+There are 3 options for the Target impression share strategy, depending on where you want your ads to show: on the absolute top of the page, on the top of the page, or anywhere on the page of Google search results.
+Google Ads sets your bids to show your ad, based on your placement settings.